Do you need to save copies of the movies for

 Expander for Mac

 Sometimes, an error occurs when attempting to unzip a file.
 Most of the time, just double-clicking a .zip file will launch the extractor.
 Occassionally, some computers will display an error message.
-The solution that has worked is as follows:
+A solution that has worked is as follows:

 - Still can't unzip a downloaded movie because of an error?